The Rite-Aid Building in Wedgwood

 Wedgwood Paint & Glass was one of the businesses in the original Tradewell building at 8512 35th Ave NE.
 Photo from the Wedgwood Echo newsletter of September 1955.

-After the Wedgwood Tradewell moved out of 8512 35th Ave NE in 1959, the building became the home of a Pay’n Save drugstore.
+After the Wedgwood Tradewell moved out of 8512 35th Ave NE (northeast corner of NE 85th Street) in 1959, the building became the home of a Pay’n Save drugstore.
 This drugstore chain was founded in 1947 by Monte Bean, who had been president of the Tradewell corporation.

 The Wedgwood Pay’n Save occupied the same amount of space as the Tradewell had, with other stores located along the side of the building by the parking lot.
 The longest-running shops there were the paint store, barber, and beauty shop.